DianaP5/geoserver/ESOF-docs/Report 1.md

 ### Project structure

-** is an open source software server developed by hundreds of contributors.
+*GeoServer* is an open source software server developed by hundreds of contributors.
 It follows a time boxed release model.
 For the stable branch minor releases occur every month and major releases every 6 months.
 After these 6 months the stable branch will become a maintenance branch and the unstable branch will become the next stable branch.

 Most of the development is done on the unstable branch and is split into 2 phases: a 4 month open development period and 2 month hardening phase consisting of bug fixes and preparation for the next stable release.
 The *GeoServer* project uses JIRA as their issue/bug tracking system.